5 Unique Carpentry Projects Built During Bamboo U

 Cécile Durand | Management Consulting Professional

-After finishing her Masters of Architecture at the University of Hong Kong where she wrote her thesis about bamboo construction for the rural communities of Bali, she now forms part of the Bamboo U Team as a Management Consulting Professional.
+After finishing her Masters of Architecture at the University of Hong Kong where she wrote her thesis about bamboo construction for the rural communities of Bali, Cécile was part of the Bamboo U Team as a Management Consulting Professional.
+She is currently part of the team alongside Arief Rabik at PT.
+Indobamboo Lestari.